-John Wilkes Booth (Captain, Confederate Secret Service) had a superior officer in Washington DC at the time of President Abraham Lincoln’s assassination, and that man was 37-year-old Major Benjamin Franklin Ficklin.
+John Wilkes Booth (Captain, Confederate Secret Service) may have had a superior officer in Washington DC at the time of President Abraham Lincoln’s assassination, and that man was 37-year-old Major Benjamin Franklin Ficklin.
 Why has Ficklin been excluded from almost every history book when he obviously deserves a proper place in history?
-He looks the part of a prosperous Southern planter, and was a great spook and adventurer much of his life, and described as a “refined pirate
+He looks the part of a prosperous Southern planter, and was a great spook and adventurer much of his life, and described as a “refined pirate.”

 Not only were the War Department records on the assassination sealed for reasons of national security for 100 years, the files were so padded with documentation that sorting out the real story was like looking for needles in a haystack.
 This is a common technique in counterintelligence ops and known as “snowing.”
 Snow appears when tracks need to be covered.
 For decades, the mysterious Major Ficklin was buried, like so many other members of this wildly misunderstood saga.